 Admissions will continue to offer in-person visits for prospective students.
 These individual visits are by appointment only and follow current Hesston College COVID guidelines.
-Overnight campus visitors are allowed to stay with proof of COVID-19 vaccination or a negative COVID test within one week prior to arrival.
+Overnight campus visitors are allowed to stay with proof of COVID-19 vaccination or a negative COVID test upon arrival.
 Virtual visits will continue to be offered for students who can’t travel to campus.